UCF/ucf-podcast-hub/README.md

 1. Clone the project into your desired dev directory and cd into the directory: `git clone git@github.com:UCF/ucf-podcast-hub.git` - `cd ucf-podcast-hub`.
 2. Ensure you're running Node 18.
 If using nvm, install and/or switch to 18: `nvm install 18 && nvm use 18`.
-3. Install dependencies: `npm install`.
-4. Select the develop project - this is necessary for the emulators to work correctly - by running the command: `npm run activate:dev`.
+3. Run the first time setup script: `npm run fts`.
+This will install all dependencies, setup the project, and build everything.
-5. Start the development server by running `npm run dev`.
+4. Start the development server by running `npm run dev`.
 This will run the project in watch mode, rebuilding the project whenever a file changes.

 ## Local Data